-I know it is all good intentions –and I don’t have ill-intentions either, but … just as astronomers?
+I know it is all good intentions –and I don’t have ill-intentions either, BUT … just as astronomers?
 Really?
 Right before listing all the techniques that allow us to quite directly infer the existence of all those populations?
-I’m sure an astronomer who is trying to wrap her mind around what does this even mean would have been even more baffled when she realizes that soon after this paper He et al. successfully cultivated a member of the phylum Marcy et al. described as a part of the biological “dark matter”.
+I’m sure an astronomer who is trying to wrap their mind around what does this even mean would have been even more baffled when they realize that soon after this paper, He et al. successfully cultivated a member of the phylum Marcy et al. described as a part of the biological “dark matter”.

 Why should we stop using it

-After hundreds of mentions of “dark matter” in research publications, maybe it is simply naive to expect a blog post that doesn’t even offer a fancy alternative to this term to appeal to anyone’s consideration.
-If you think one is not enough, but two may have done it, here is another one from Iddo Friedberg on the same subject.
+It would be very naive of me to expect a blog post that doesn’t even offer a fancy alternative to this term to appeal to your consideration, especially after hundreds of mentions of “dark matter” in research publications.
+But if you think one is not enough, but two may have done it for you, here is another one from Iddo Friedberg on the same topic.

-“Dark matter” is definitely a catchy term.
+I am aware that “dark matter” is definitely a catchy term.
 You may suggest that you already know that the dark matter in physics is not the dark matter in microbiology, yet this is a good way to cultivate public interest.
-I see the opportunity, yet I don’t think we should piggy back on it.
+I see the opportunity there, yet I still don’t think we should piggy back on it.
 Because people who know that the term is not relevant to microbiology and yet use it to communicate the importance of studying the microbial life to the public anyway, inadvertently rely on the ignorance of their audience.
 It is the opposite of the purpose of communicating science.

 But even though it is not appropriate, one may still argue that the use of “dark matter” has value when speaking to the public.
-OK, regardless of its validity, there is an argument for that part.
-Meanwhile, I can’t think of any argument to explain why scientists use it to communicate their findings to other scientists in peer-reviewed articles.
+It is a very sad argument, but OK, regardless of its validity, there is an argument for that part.
+Meanwhile, I can’t think of any arguments that justifies why scientists would use it to communicate their findings to other scientists in peer-reviewed articles.
 Because there is absolutely no reason why one can’t simply say what they mean by “dark matter” in an article instead of saying “dark matter” without any scientific basis.

-Overall, I think we can all benefit from being more explicit.
-Especially in a field that is growing so fast that even the terms we all commonly use mean different things to different groups, cutting corners with poor analogies like “dark matter” reflects badly on us, and hinders our ability to develop a robust and responsible vocabulary.
+The joke aside, I think we can all benefit from being more explicit :) Especially in a field that is growing so fast that even the terms we all commonly use mean different things to different groups, cutting corners with poor analogies like “dark matter” reflects badly on us, and hinders our ability to develop a robust and responsible vocabulary.